boostercloud/booster/docs/README.md

 The providers are different implementations of the Booster runtime to allow Booster applications run on different cloud providers or services.
 They all implement the same interface, and the main idea behind the providers is that no matter what the developer chooses as backend, they won't need to know anything about the underlying infrastructure.

-#### framework-provider-aws-\*

-#### framework-provider-local-\*
+Currently, the Booster framework provides a fully working provider package:

+-  **framework-provider-aws-\***

+Other providers packages are currently under development.
+Some of the features might be missing:

+-  **framework-provider-local-\***.
 The Booster framework local provider combines in-memory databases with a GraphQL API served through a Node.js Express Server.
 The local runtime is a convenient and fast way to deploy and test your code in a local development environment.
 From the API and semantic perspectives, there are no differences from using a real cloud provider, it just runs locally!

-#### framework-provider-kubernetes-\*

-#### framework-provider-azure-\*
+- **framework-provider-kubernetes-\***
+- **framework-provider-azure-\***

 ### Configuration and environments